top of page

 TYPES OF PRESCRIPTION LENSES

 Everyone has unique vision correction needs due to varying degrees of near or far-sightedness and astigmatism.
-Today's lenses are customised using your prescription and the style to provide your personalised view through your eyeglasses.
+Today's lenses are customised using your prescription and your chosen style.
 Three common types of prescription lenses are:

-• Single vision lenses have one power from edge to edge; they are typically prescribed to correct for near-sightedness, far-sightedness, and astigmatism.
+• Single vision lenses: These lenses have one strength from edge to edge and are generally prescribed to correct near-sightedness, far-sightedness, and astigmatism.

-• Progressive lenses provide two or three focal points in one lens to facilitate near and far sight without switching your glasses.
-Progressive lenses provide smoother vision and wider fields of view and offer two choices:
+• Progressive lenses: These lenses provide two or three focal points in one lens, offering smoother transitions and broader fields of view without switching your glasses.

-• Progressive bifocals offer two focal points-close-up lens power for reading, texting, and all close detail work and distance vision power to see far away.
+• Progressive bifocals: They have two focal points - one for close-up vision for reading, texting, and all close detail work and one for distance vision to see far away.

-• Progressive trifocals offer three focal points for near, mid-range, and distance sight for helping to perform close-up tasks, mid-range for seeing computers and dashboards, and far away view.
+• Progressive trifocals: They offer three focal points for near, mid-range, and distance sight, to perform close-up tasks, mid-range for seeing computers and dashboards, and far away view.
 The lens power distribution facilitates performing all vision tasks efficiently without adjusting the lens.
-The bottom part of the lens has close vision, the middle part for medium range, and the top for distance vision.
+The lens is split into three sections: the bottom part for near vision, the middle part for medium range, and the top for distance vision.

-• Non-prescription lenses for eye protection are popular as a stylish accessory but can be enhanced with various protective treatments such as blue light filtration for those spending a lot of time in front of a computer or mobile screen.
+• Non-prescription lenses for eye protection: They are popular as a stylish accessory but can be enhanced with various protective treatments such as blue light filtration for those spending a lot of time in front of a computer or mobile screen.

 You can choose designer glasses with prescription lenses in St. Albert with any treatments for comfort with the help of Dr. Holly Parker.
 We also provide high-quality prescription safety glasses and more.
 Schedule an appointment now!